andreanini/idiolect/tests/testthat/_snaps/contentmask.md

     Output
       Corpus consisting of 1 document.
       text1 :
-      "the N was on the N . he did n't move   N ;   N N"
+      "the N was on the N . he did n't move   N ;   N i.e. a N"

 ---